 Dig a hole at least 3 feet wide and twice as wide as the root ball.
 Amend the soil within the hole to include sand for drainage, and well-rotted compost.
 Place the kaffir lime tree in the hole, then add average garden soil.
 Allow the mound of the tree to remain above the soil line, and make sure that any graft joints are not covered.
 If you live outside the tropics, transplant your kaffir lime tree from the nursery pot into a large container with the same mix of soil that an outdoor tree would have.
+The Air Pots we have in our store are an excellent choice.
 When the cold weather hits your kaffir lime trees can then be brought indoors.

 Let’s talk about the basic needs and growing conditions for your kaffir lime trees.
 You’ll have a delectable harvest of kaffir lime leaves all year long.